cybertec-postgresql/pgwatch/docs/advanced_features.rst

 ``--prometheus-listen-addr``.
 Additionally note that you still need to specify some metrics config as usually - only metrics with interval values bigger than zero will be populated on scraping.

-NB!
 Currently a few built-in metrics that require some state to be stored between scrapes, e.g. the "change_events" metric, will currently be ignored.
 Also non-numeric data columns will be ignored!
 Tag columns will be preserved though as Prometheus "labels".